LivelyDismay/magnum-opus/README.md

 [Direct Link](https://download.microsoft.com/download/1/6/B/16B06F60-3B20-4FF2-B699-5E9B7962F9AE/VSU_4/vcredist_x64.exe) if you can't find it.

-#### Steam Config

-#### Change Steams Update Behavior

-Fallout 4 is still being updated by Bethesda (they only add Creation Club content).
-Whenever the game updates, the entire modding community goes silent for the next one or two weeks because some mods need to be updated to the latest game runtime version.

-To ensure that Steam does not automatically updates the game for you, head over to the Properties window, navigate to the _Updates_ tab and change _Automatic updates_ to _Only update this game when I launch it_.
-You should also disable the Steam Cloud while you're at it.

 #### Set the Game language to English

 Just do it.
 This entire Modlist is in English and 99% of all mods you will find are also in English.
 I highly recommend playing the game in English and **I will not give support to people with a non-English game**.
 I really wish I could, but at this time, it simply isn't feasible.